 As part of our Birthing Kit Grant Program, we send our Field Partners clean Birthing Kits.
 Our Field Partners are responsible for the distribution of these Birthing Kits, with education on appropriate use and disposal, to vulnerable women and communities.

 How to Become a Field Partner

 To support vulnerable women and communities across the world, we provide annual Birthing Kit Grants to local organisations with demonstrated capacity and demand.
 We also provide funding to existing Field Partners to develop new programs or support or expand their existing programs in maternal and newborn health.

-New and continuing Birthing Kit Grants run annually from 1 July – 30 June.
-Grants are awarded to new applicants and existing Field Partners on an annual basis for organisations that meet the eligibility criteria.
-The next Birthing Kit Grant round is 1 July 2018 -30 June 2019.
-Expressions of Interest (EOI) for the upcoming Birthing Kit Grant round close on 31 January 2018.
+Birthing Kit Grants run annually from 1 July – 30 June.
+Grants are awarded to new applicants and existing Field Partners on an annual basis to trusted and high-performing organisations.
+The 1 July 2019 – 30 June 2020 Birthing Kit Grant round is now open for Expressions of Interest (EOI).
+The deadline for submission of EOI is 31 January 2019.
 If you would like to submit an EOI, please contact firstname.lastname@example.org for further information.

 Organisations must meet the following criteria to receive a Birthing Kit Grant: